cisagov/ScubaGear/baselines/aad.md

 #### MS.AAD.7.1v1 Instructions

-When performing these instructions do not count the same username twice.
+When performing these instructions count each distinct username only once.
+Do not double count.
 Once you finish counting go to the **Final Count** section.

 1. In **Azure Active Directory** select **Roles and administrators.**